-This handbook serves as a statement of student rights and responsibilities.
+This Student Handbook serves as a statement of student rights and responsibilities.
 As such, students are responsible for the information contained herein.
-Students are also responsible for policies and procedures described in the academic catalog, in other official college publications, and those that are disseminated via other means such as emails and memos.
+Students are also responsible for policies and procedures described in the college's academic catalog, in other official college publications, and those that are disseminated via other means such as emails and memos.